Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

   (start-server))
 ```

-Load the file to the REPL and `(start-server)`
+Load the file to the REPL and `(start-server)`:

 ```clojure
 ;; Result
 (start-server)
 ```

-navigate to http://localhost:8890/ in the browser, you should see the new list text box area.
+Navigate to http://localhost:8890/ in the browser, where you should see the new list text box area.

 ![](assets/new-list.png)

 Receive the request in Pedestal routes and create a new list with the name received by the form.
-Add `[io.pedestal.http.body-params :as body-params]`in the `:require`, that namespace contains a function to parse `form-params` and it's used inside the routes.
+Add `[io.pedestal.http.body-params :as body-params]`in the `:require`.
+That namespace contains a function to parse `form-params` and it's used inside the routes.

 ```clojure
 (def routes